British Airways frequent flyers react to Executive Club changes

 Blue is entry level, and means you get wifi messaging on board and the ability to earn Avios points.
 Bronze is a little better: seat selection from a week ahead of travel, preferential check-in and priority boarding.
 The giant leap is to Silver, whereupon you can access Club lounges, make a free choice of seats at the time of booking and be gifted extra baggage.

-Silver, I contend, would do for most of us.
-But Gold and Gold Guest List bestow access to the highest echelons of lounges, such as the Concorde Room at Heathrow Terminal 5, and allow the member to select the front row window seats in First: 1A and 1F.
+Silver, I contend, would suffice for most of us.
+But Gold and Gold Guest List bestow access to the highest echelons of lounges, such as the Concorde Room at Heathrow Terminal 5, and allow the member to select the front row window seats in first class: 1A and 1F.

 The 2025 refresh will see the BA Executive Club renamed The British Airways Club.
-The perks will remain the same, and passenger will continue to acquire them by use of a currency known as tier points (distinct from the frequent-flyer currency, Avios).
+The perks will remain the same, and passengers will continue to acquire them by use of a currency known as tier points (distinct from the frequent flyer currency, Avios).

 But the way passengers acquire those precious tier points will change significantly.
 At present, tier points are earned according to the number of miles flown (though those of us who go for cheaper economy tickets find our stake reduced by up to 75 per cent).
 But distance does not correlate with price.
 A fully flexible BA Club World return from London to New York JFK is £11,990.
 Sydney is three times further, but about £700 cheaper.